What is Equitable Distribution?

 New York State is an equitable distribution state which means that marital property, property acquired during the marriage, is equitably distributed.
 Equitable does not necessarily mean 50/50, but rather a fair distribution.
+If there is real property titled to both spouses then that property is subject to equitable distribution.

 The most common form of title held by husband and wife is tenants by the entirety, if a husband and wife buy property together and title is not specifically notated in the deed then the default is automatically tenants by the entirety.
 Because of the rules governing tenancy by the entirety, a matrimonial court can not order the sale of property being held by said title unless it also alters the legal relationship between the parties.
-What this means is that before the court can order that the property be sold, it must award a divorce, separation, annulment or declare the nullity of a void marriage. http://
+What this means is that before the court can order that the property be sold, it must award a divorce, separation, annulment or declare the nullity of a void marriage.

 Since a court can not order that property held by husband and wife as tenants by the entirety be sold until the divorce is finalized, the order to sell property is often included in the final judgment of divorce.
 If the parties are unable to settle on a satisfactory resolution to the real property the court will subject it to equitable distribution.
 If the spouses do not wish to proceed to trial they can settle on the distribution of the real property; common settlements include the property being sold and the proceeds being split evenly between the spouses, one party agreeing to refinance the mortgage and buy the other spouse out, exclusive occupancy of one spouse in the property for a period of time, etc. See Kahn v.
 Kahn.